 Bug Scouts Camp Out by Mike Lowery

 The Bug Scouts are excited to spend the night camping in a tent.
 First, they spray bug spray and set up the tent.
 Later, at the campfire, they sing songs and tell stories but, they get scared of the monster noises.
 Now, what will they do?
-Filled with hilarious dialogue and bugs who problem-solve like the scouts they are, this is a delightful graphic novel story.
+Filled with hilarious dialogue and bugs who problem-solve like the scouts they are, this is a delightful graphic novel book about summer.

 Esme’s Birthday Conga Line by Lourdes Heyer, illustrated by Marissa Valdez